 MCAP applicants must hold a Master’s degree or higher in a related field.
 Related fields are listed in the MCAP Standards and Requirements Tables that can be found within each certification pathway section.
 If your degree isn’t specifically listed as a related degree but you think your coursework makes your degree equivalent, you may request a Related Degree Equivalency Review.

 Certification Application Routes

-There are three application pathways for the MCAP credential.
+There are two application pathways for the MCAP credential.
 Please choose your route below.

 If you hold an eligible license, apply through the MCAP for Licensed Professionals process.